 Rapoport says telehealth enables diagnosis of common issues, such as a common eye infection or a stye.
 Other diagnoses might be practically impossible via telehealth, she adds, since she might need to use a slit lamp, a microscope, dilation or another tool to accurately identify a problem.

 Telehealth is “useful during this time to hold us over,” Rapoport says, “but unfortunately it cannot replace eye doctor visits in the future because of the hands-on nature of our work.”

-EYE CARE PRO TIP: If you opt for a telemedicine appointment with an ophthalmologist or optometrist, Rapoport recommends ensuring the doctor is using a telemedicine platform that complies with the Health Insurance Portability and Accountability Act (HIPAA) and ask whether the doctor accepts health insurance or vision insurance to cover the cost.
-(Effective March 6, 2020, Medicare is temporarily covering telehealth services.)
+EYE CARE TIP: If you opt for a telemedicine appointment with an ophthalmologist or optometrist, Rapoport recommends ensuring the doctor is using a telemedicine platform that complies with the Health Insurance Portability and Accountability Act (HIPAA) and ask whether the doctor accepts health insurance or vision insurance to cover the cost.
+(Effective March 6, 2020, Medicare is temporarily covering telehealth services)